Frequently Asked Questions

 Standard FAQ #

-If I have limited funds, which is a better choice to make: The Writer's Jungle Online (the online class) or The Writer's Jungle (digital)?
+If I have limited funds, which is a better choice to make: Brave Writer 101: Guided Writing Process (the online class) or The Writer's Jungle (digital)?

 The Writer's Jungle, however, offers the possibility of going at your own pace.
 It gives you a wealth of material not found in an online class, and it is a constant resource you can turn to again and again since you will own it.
 If you feel you need to soak in the Brave Writer philosophy, like the idea of testing the waters for yourself, enjoy going at your own unhurried pace, or want to reinforce what you've already learned in a class, the The Writer's Jungle is the ticket!